Linux

 Welcome to the autobrr installation walkthrough!
 Follow these steps and we will have you up and running in no time.

 Follow instructions below for recommended setup on a regular Linux server.
-Additionally see our installation instructions for Docker and windows .
+Additionally see our installation instructions for Docker and Windows .

 Seedbox solutions